joshuabecker91/joshuabecker91/README.md

 I am finishing up my coding bootcamp at Coding Dojo soon and have already completed rigorous full stack training in Web Fundamentals, Python, and Java.
 I am getting better every day, graduation is fast approaching and I am hungry to land a job before graduation!

-I have been building full stack applications.
+🔭 I have been building full stack applications.
 Check out some of my projects including fhwebsite www.fhspokane.com a real live full stack application that I built which is being used by the church.
 See more details on LinkedIn and GitHub.

-Looking to join an amazing team where I can be mentored and have room to grow.
-I would like to contribute my skills and experience to the further growth and sustainability of a company where there is a prosperous career path longer term so that I do not outgrow it quickly.

 I am currently proficient in: Python, Flask, MySQL, JS, CSS, HTML, Git, AWS, Bootstrap.

-I have been practicing Django and React quite a bit as well.
+🌱 I have been practicing Django and React quite a bit as well.
 I am familiar with many other technologies, see the full curriculum list on LinkedIn under education section.

+⚡ Looking to join an amazing team where I can be mentored and have room to grow.
+I would like to contribute my skills and experience to the further growth and sustainability of a company where there is a prosperous career path longer term so that I do not outgrow it quickly.

 I am actively seeking a full time position:
 Software Engineering - Full Stack